nickyhuynh/reddit-backend-challenge/README.md

 * Use of a templating engine for separation of concerns and a clear MVC design.
 * Content types so type of data is clearly identified on both ends.
 * Putting scripts at the end of the body for performance.
-* Format of the JSON responses is absed on Google's JSON style guide: https://google.github.io/styleguide/jsoncstyleguide.xml
+* Format of the JSON responses is based on Google's JSON style guide: https://google.github.io/styleguide/jsoncstyleguide.xml
 ```
 ```